Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Models and Problem Formulation

-The definition of \textit{utility} depends on the application scenario.
+The definition of \textit{utility} depends on application scenarios.
 For example, in statistical aggregation, the estimation accuracy is often measured by absolute error or mean square error \cite{MMSE}\cite{heavyhitter}; in location tracking, it is typically measured by Euclidean distance \cite{Geo}; under information theoretical framework, distortion is typically applied \cite{7498650}.
-Without loss of generality, denote $U(S,\hat{S})$ as the utility.
+In this paper, we denote $U(S,\hat{S})$ as the utility.

 In general, there is a tradeoff between utility and privacy.
 We can formulate the following optimization problem to find the optimal mechanism that yields the optimal tradeoff: